tankwyn/lorx/README.md

 1. Compile Lua and Orx.
 2. Copy `Makefile.linux` to `Makefile`
-3. set `LUA` in the makefile and make sure the environment variable `ORX` is set to the right path.
+3. Set `LUA` in the makefile and make sure the environment variable `ORX` is set to the right path.
 4. Run `make` to build 64 bit binary; run `make arch=x86` to build 32 bit binary.
-5. Run `make clean` and `make config=debug` or `make config=profile` if you wish to build debug or profile config.
+5. Run `make clean` and `make config=debug` or `make config=profile` if you wish to build debug or profile targets.

 ### Windows